NoroffFEU/development-platforms/aws-case-study.md

 customers and availability optimization.

 AWS is mostly knows for their EC2 solution.
 Amazon Elastic Compute Cloud is a service that provides virtual servers.
 EC2 offers dozens of instance types with different capacities and sizes.
 These are tailored spicifilcy on workload types and applications.
 S3 is also one of AWS's core services and is shoer for Amazon Simple Storage Service.
-S3 provides a scalable obkect sstorage for data backup, collection and analytics, this is ehere a IT professional stores data and files it as S3 objects up to five GB.
+S3 provides a scalable object storage for data backup, collection and analytics, this is ehere a IT professional stores data and files it as S3 objects up to five GB.
 AWS offers various tools and services to help users migrate applications, databases, servers and data onto its public cloud.

 AWS also offers services for developers to use command-line tools and software development kits to deploy and manage applications and services and are avaliable for a variety of platforms and programming languages: Android, C++, iOS, Java, Node.js, PHP, Python and Ruby:
 - AWS Command Line Interface, which is Amazon's proprietary code interface;